patrickenfuego/FFEncoder/README.md

 ### Exclusive to SDR Content 1080p and Below

-- `merange` - The default value of 57 is a bit much for 1080p content, and it slows the encode with no noticeable gain.
-Value is set to 44.
-For 720p content, merange could lowered even more
+- `merange=44` - The default value of 57 is a bit much for 1080p content, and it slows the encode with no noticeable gain

 &nbsp;

 ## Audio Options

 FFEncoder supports the mapping/transcoding of 2 distinct audio streams to the output file.
-For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**; if the primary audio stream is lossy compressed, it is best to copy it instead of forcing a transcode.
+For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**; if the primary audio stream is lossy compressed, it is best to stream copy it instead of forcing a transcode.

 FFEncoder currently supports the following audio options wih the `-Audio`/`-Audio2` parameters.
 When selecting a named codec (like EAC3, AC3, etc.) the script will go through the following checks:

-1. If either of the `-AudioBitrate` parameters are selected, the corresponding stream will be transcoded to the selected codec, regardless if an existing stream is present
+1. If either of the `-AudioBitrate` parameters are selected, the corresponding stream will be transcoded to the selected codec, regardless if an existing stream is present in the input file
 2. If the `-AudioBitrate` parameters are not present, the script will search the input file for a matching stream and stream copy it to the output file if found
 3. If no bitrate is specified and no existing stream is found, then the script will transcode to the selected codec at the default bitrates listed below: